thesupersonic16/ExtraBSLSorters/README.md

 # ExtraBSLSorters
-A Beat Saber plugin for [BetterSongList](https://github.com/kinsi55/BeatSaber_BetterSongList) which adds some extra sorters like sorting maps by play count.
+A Beat Saber plugin for [BetterSongList](https://github.com/kinsi55/BeatSaber_BetterSongList) which adds some extra sorters like sorting by play count.

 ## Usage
 Once installed new options should appear in the Sort dropdown when browsing maps.